LuBBorba/happy-hour-hunters/README.md

 List endpoints that your server will implement, including HTTP methods, parameters, and example responses.

 GET /deals
--Fetch happy hour deals based on selected time and day.
+-Fetch happy hour deals based on selected day.

 Parameters:
--time: selected time as a sting.
-Ex: 6pm
 -day: selected day of the week as a string. ex: Tuesday

 I imagine that the response will be something like this: